dgaydukov/cert-aws/README.md

 ### TODO
 -----------------------------------------------Advanced-----------------------------------------------
+* add cross-account access to s3
+* what is stronger bucket policy or acl
+* iam policy with mfa condition to delete objects from s3
 * add vpc to `cloudformation/ec2-cw-recover-alarm.yml` (in case you run it in region where no default vpc)
 * edit all current cf templates => rewrite efs from default SG to custom (cause it's better to explicitly control SG)
 * edit all current cf templates => add SG to RDS with source as SG of webserver